chronicle95/FemtoC/README.md

 ## FemtoC

-An attempt at making a C compiler.
+An attempt at making a C compiler just for fun.

 It is restricted in many ways and is still work in progress.

 ### Build

-`$ gcc c.c -o cc`
+`$ make`

 ### Run